News|Articles|January 8, 2026

 At 5-year follow-up, the study reported a mean improvement in IPSS from baseline of 6.04 points.
 The overall response rate at the time of the last follow-up was approximately 61%.

-"This trial marks a critical step in validating the Butterfly Prostatic Retraction Device as a safe and effective solution that avoids the limitations of early-generation BPH treatments," said Patrick MacCarthy, CEO of Butterfly Medical, in the news release.1 "Combined with our multi-year follow-up data presented last year, this study shows great promise for the Butterfly device as a durable, long-term solution for men suffering from the symptoms of BPH.
-Thanks to the support of our many clinical collaborators and of course all 244 patients, we are well positioned to address a significant unmet need in the global urology market."
+"This trial marks a critical step in validating the Butterfly Prostatic Retraction Device as a safe and effective solution that avoids the limitations of early-generation BPH treatments," Patrick MacCarthy, CEO of Butterfly Medical, said in the news release.1 "Combined with our multiyear follow-up data presented last year, this study shows great promise for the Butterfly device as a durable, long-term solution for men [with] symptoms of BPH.
+Thanks to the support of our many clinical collaborators and, of course, all 244 patients, we are well positioned to address a significant unmet need in the global urology market."

 REFERENCES